Binary Mechanisms under Privacy-Preserving Noise: Implementation under Noise

-\end{lemma} A corollary of the previous lemma is that the SCF $f$ is implementable in the Bayes-Nash sense iff $\bar{f}_i(+1)-\bar{f}_i(-1)\geq 0$ for all $i\in [n]$.
+\end{lemma} A corollary of the previous lemma is that the SCF $f$ is implementable in the Bayes-Nash sense if and only if $\bar{f}_i(+1)-\bar{f}_i(-1)\geq 0$ for all $i\in [n]$.
 We call this property the \textit{marginal monotonicity} of the allocation rule $f$.
 The concept of marginal monotonicity simply means on expectation the value of a function increases when the $i$-th input changes from $-1$ to $+1$.
-Furthermore, dominant strategy implementation (in the current Boolean setting) is equivalent to the \textit{monotonicity} of the allocation rule $f$.
-That is holding other coordinates constant, the outcome should not fall when the $i$-th input changes from $-1$ to $+1$.

-Another important implication of the previous lemma is that, in our Boolean environment, the incentive compatibility of a mechanism does not depend on the noise level $\delta$.
-In other words, a mechanism is BN-IC (resp.
-DS-IC) in the noisy environment if and only if it is BN-IC (resp.
-DS-IC) in the noise-free setting.
+Another important implication of the previous lemma is that the incentive compatibility of a mechanism does not depend on the noise level $\delta$.
+In other words, a mechanism is BN-IC in the noisy environment if and only if it is BN-IC in the noise-free setting.